libmbd/libmbd/README.md

 brew install gcc [open-mpi scalapack]
 ```

-The building and installation can then proceed with
+The compiling and installation can then proceed with

 ```
 git clone https://github.com/jhrmnn/libmbd.git && cd libmbd